Toddlers at the Table: Avoiding Power Struggles

 Let Kids Feed Themselves

 Jump in to help when necessary, but pay attention to hunger cues and signs that your child is full.
 You can always offer more if your child still seems hungry, but you can't take the food back if you overfeed.
 When you're controlling the fork or spoon, resist the urge to slip in one more bite.
-And as your toddler gets the hang of eating, step back and let your child take over.
+And as your toddler gets the hang of eating, step back and let them take over.

 Listen to Your Child

-Kids can manage their hunger when they come to expect that food will be available during certain times of the day.
+Kids can manage their hunger when they come to expect that food will be available during set times of the day.
 If a child chooses not to eat anything at all, simply offer food again at the next meal or snack time.

 Can Kids Skip a Meal?